 The founders and owners of Red Fern are Steve and Allison Mahaley.
 Both have spent their lives and careers as educators.

 Allison Mahaley brings deep expertise in youth development, non-profit leadership, grassroots organizing and anti-racism work.
 As an entrepreneur, Ms. Mahaley has built a successful consultancy that focuses on human understanding and cultural competence.
-As an educator in the K-12 space for nearly two decades, Ms. Mahaley developed anti-bullying curricula, youth empowerment initiatives, and successfully developed anti-racism strategies that consistently closed the achievement gap for students of color and addressed disparities in discipline incidents.
+As an educator in the K-12 space for nearly two decades, Ms. Mahaley developed anti-bullying curricula, youth empowerment initiatives, and successfully developed anti-racism strategies that consistently closed the achievement and discipline gaps for students of color and their white counterparts.

 In the non-profit sector, as a volunteer, Ms. Mahaley was awarded multiple grants to support community based anti-racism courses for white people of privilege.
 Funded by BluePrint NC, the Z. Smith Reynolds Foundation, and the Unitarian Universalist Service Committee, she provided training and worked on various campaigns to fight systemic racism and provide an alternative narrative about issues from immigration to poverty to under-achievement.